Let’s take a look at the Hi-Point C9.

 Hi-Point C9 Accessories

 Hi-Point lists a lot of accessories for their handguns, of course including the C9.

 - Optics (most of them are for carbines, but there is one laser for handguns)

 Several third-party sellers also show Hi-Point accessories, most of which are for the carbine.
 One big advantage that Hi-Point handguns share is that they are all pretty much the same size.
 That laser you bought for your 9mm ought to fit your new .40 as well.
 Don’t forget the fact that one holster pretty much fits all.

 The 10-round magazine works in the C9 pistol $17.50.
 They make another similar 10-rounder for the carbine that will not work in the pistol, so order carefully.

 Available for left or right-handed shooters, $50.00 from We The People Holsters, USA-made.

 You may have read our best concealed carry gun or our best 9mm guide guides.
-Okay – the C9 may not be included on some of these lists of guns.
+The C9 may not be included on some of these lists of guns.
 But… does that rule it out?
 I would say not.
 The C9 just works, no matter what your budget.

 I see these guns being purchased by two different groups of shooters.

 Hi-Point guns fulfill a specific need in the world of pistols.
 It’s an inexpensive gun that works every time you pull the trigger, backed by top-drawer customer service.
 We can’t ask much more than that, can we?
-“Everyman’s” gun, indeed – it truly is.
+“Everyman’s” gun, indeed.
 If you own one (and a lot of you do!), please comment below about your experience with your gun.
-As always, keep ‘em in the black and stay safe!
+As always, keep ’em in the black and stay safe!